WHTY (AM)

-WHTY (1460 AM) is a radio station licensed to serve Phenix City, Alabama, United States.
+WHTY (1460 AM) is a radio station licensed to serve Phenix City, Alabama, and Columbus, Georgia, United States.
 The station is owned by iHeartMedia, Inc. and licensed to iHM Licenses, LLC.
-WHTY operates as the Black Information Network affiliate for Columbus, Georgia.
+WHTY operates as the Black Information Network affiliate for Columbus.
 Its studios are in Columbus east of downtown, and its transmitter is southeast of downtown.
+Its programming is also heard on translator station W234BX (94.7 FM) in the Highland Pines section of Columbus.

 History

+WHTY is rooted in two stations that signed on from Columbus, Georgia, in the late 1940s.
+WGBA, owned by the Ledger-Enquirer newspapers' Georgia-Alabama Broadcasting Corp., started broadcasting October 4, 1947, on 620 kHz at 1 kW daytime only.
+In the beginning, it simulcast programming of WGBA-FM, which began broadcasting in December 1946.
+Separately, on January 14, 1948, the Chattahoochee Broadcasting Co. launched WSAC as a Mutual affiliate on 1460 kHz at 1 kW full-time.
+When William K. Jenkins, WSAC's majority owner and also a minority owner of WSAV in Savannah and WLAG in LaGrange, decided to sell to focus on Paramount Pictures' divestment of its theater interests, the Ledger-Enquirer bought the station for $109,000 and merged it with WGBA, operating under WSAC's full-time license and Mutual affiliation but with the WGBA call sign.

+In 1953, the Ledger-Enquirer sold the WGBA license to Community Broadcasting Co., owner of WPNX (1270 AM) in Phenix City, Alabama, for $25,000; the sale was necessary so that WGBA and WRBL could merge their competing applications for a television station on channel 4, with the Ledger-Enquirer also taking a 51% stake in WRBL radio.
+Community Broadcasting moved the 1460 license to Phenix City and changed its call sign to WPNX; the previous WPNX on 1270 was then sold to L. H. Christian and C. A. McClure, relocated to Columbus, and became the new WGBA, a swap completed on October 26, 1953.

-Originally licensed as WSAC, this station signed on the air as WGBA in May 1952.
-The station changed its call sign in 1953 to WPNX (for Phenix City).
-WPNX aired a country & western music format throughout the 1960s and 1970s as "1460 Kickin' Country."
+WPNX aired a country & western music format throughout the 1960s and 1970s as "1460 Kickin' Country".
 In the late 1970s, the station flipped to Southern Gospel music.
 In the 1980s, WPNX tried a variety of formats as new FM stations gained popularity in the region.

-In October 1984, Bi-State Broadcasting Company, Inc., reached an agreement to sell this station to JRM Broadcasting, Inc. The deal was approved by the FCC on December 7, 1984, and the transaction was consummated on March 6, 1985.
+In October 1984, Bi-State Broadcasting Company, Inc., reached an agreement to sell this station to JRM Broadcasting, Inc. The deal was approved by the Federal Communications Commission (FCC) on December 7, 1984, and the transaction was consummated on March 6, 1985.

 In September 1987, J.T.
 Milligan acquired positive control of JRM Broadcasting from James R. Martin through the purchase of stock.
 The transfer of control was approved by the FCC on September 21, 1987, and the transfer was consummated on September 30, 1987.